siemens/gencmpclient/doc/cmpClient-cli.md

     and the signature is done with the corresponding key.
     In Initialization Request (IR) messages this can be used for authenticating using an external entity certificate as defined in appendix E.7 of RFC 4210.
-    For Key Update Request (KUR) messages this is also used as the certificate to be updated if the **-oldcert** option is not given.
     If the file includes further certs, they are appended to the untrusted certs because they typically constitute the chain of the client certificate, which is included in the extraCerts field in signature-protected request messages.